Photography Tips

 - Change focus.

-- Change perspective: zoom in for details, then wide angle for an overview.
+- Change perspective: zoom in on a small detail, then wide angle for an overview.

 - Slow the shutter speed to show movement.